Giuslock/GP-JPT/README.md

-# Project TJ-JPT
+# Project GP-JPT

 ## Release Date
-May 8th 2020
+June 27th 2024

 ## Introduction
 As a pentester, there are many great resources, cheat sheets, and guidelines that contain a large amount of valuable information.
 However, it can be frustrating and time-consuming to find these notes or resources that are scattered all over the place.
 Not to mention the large amount of notes you have stored locally across your system with several different note-taking tools.
-In addition, some pentesters could be in assessments that are in a closed environment making it more challenging to transfer there notes and files on their devices.
+In addition, some pentesters could be in assessments that are in a closed environment making it more challenging to transfer their notes and files on their devices.
 That's when I found [Joplin][Joplin] to be able to suit my needs when I am on engagements.

 ## A Word of Advice:
-This template contains a variety of tools, commands, and resources that I reference from to use for certain cases when I am on an engagement.
+This template contains a variety of tools, commands, and resources that I reference to use for certain cases when I am on an engagement.
 However, it is important that you learn about these tools and understand the references being used!
 Take some time to look over the resources I put in before you start running these tools or commands blindly.
 If the tool or command does not work the way it should, then take a step back and troubleshoot it. **Critical thinking**